 How expensive is Brooklyn?

 Surprisingly not too bad.
-The cost of living in Brooklyn is comparable or lower than most major metropolitan areas, including Los Angeles, San Francisco, Manhattan, Washington, DC, and Boston.
+The cost of living in Brooklyn is comparable to, or lower than, most major metropolitan areas, including Los Angeles, San Francisco, Manhattan, Washington, DC, and Boston.

 I like to eat.
 What about food?

 If that’s the case, you have picked an excellent city!
 Brooklyn has a diverse selection of dining options, ranging from Michelin starred restaurants to food trucks.
 Every neighborhood offers unique local flavors - ask your fellow residents about their favorites.
 For the chefs among you, high quality ingredients are available in every neighborhood.
 Check out weekend green markets around the borough.

 I like to eat, but I also want to maintain my pre-residency fit body.
 What about gyms?